Meta-tools

 |---|---|---|

-META_TOOLS | true | Enable meta-tool mode.
-Set to false for individual tools. |
+META_TOOLS | true | Legacy boolean selector: true for meta-tools or false for individual tools.
+Prefer TOOL_SURFACE=meta for new configurations. |

-GITLAB_ENTERPRISE | false | Enable enterprise-only meta-tools (requires Premium/Ultimate). |
+GITLAB_ENTERPRISE | false | Enable enterprise-only meta-tools in stdio mode (requires Premium/Ultimate). |